 Students are expected to adhere to the ANA's Principles for Social Networking as listed below.
-Violations of these principles may result in termination from the Nursing Program.
+Violations of these principles may result in termination with the possibility of reentry or re-application to the Nursing Program.

 ANA's Principles for Social Networking